kantega/htmx-workshop/README.md

 **Instructions**

-**Bonus:** If you want, you can add css-transitions to make a element fade out when deleting.
+**Bonus:** If you want, you can add css-transitions to make an element fade out when deleting.
 Useful resource:
 **https://htmx.org/attributes/hx-delete/**
 **https://htmx.org/examples/animations/#fade-out-on-swap**